East Midlands: Transport

-Nine per cent of all jobs in the region are in logistics.
-Traffic in the region is growing at two per cent per year – the highest growth rate of all UK regions.
+In total, 9% of all jobs in the region are in logistics.
+Traffic in the region is growing at 2% per year – the highest growth rate of all UK regions.
 It is estimated that about 140,000 heavy goods vehicle journeys are made inside the region each day.

 Road

 The M1 (part of the E13 European route) serves the four largest urban areas in the region and affords a motorway link between London, Yorkshire, and North East England.
 Additionally, the M6 begins on the south-western edge of the region, providing links to the West Midlands and North West England.
 Both connect to other major routes providing further links to other parts of the UK.

-To the east of the largest cities lies the A1 (part of the European route E15, which is important for journeys to and from ports on England's north-east coast and the capital, and is a major artery for the United Kingdom's agricultural industry.
+To the east of the largest cities lies the A1 (part of the European route E15), which is important for journeys to and from ports on England's north-east coast and the capital, and is a major artery for the United Kingdom's agricultural industry.
 The A46 largely follows the Fosse Way, which has linked the south-western and north-eastern parts of England since Roman times.
 The A43 dual carriageway connects the East Midlands via the M40 motorway corridor with the university city of Oxford, as well as South of England and Solent ports further afield.
 The historically important A5 runs along the south-west Leicestershire boundary to the south of Lutterworth and Hinckley.
 The A14 runs through the north of Northamptonshire, serving the settlements of Kettering and Corby alongside surrounding areas, and is a major route between the region and the East of England, including the university city of Cambridge, and the major port of Felixstowe.